3/28/2024

 speaker

 Yeah, so thanks.
-First question is on TRD.
+The first question is on TRD.
 And in fact, we will use CRP.
-So these patients have had to be confirmed to be treatment resistance, which means they failed two previous lines of anti-depression therapy.
-And they need to have an elevated CRP.
+So these patients have had to be confirmed to be treatment-resistant, which means they failed two previous tests. lines of antidepressant therapy, and they need to have an elevated CRP.
 So we're not adding the other three biomarkers we use in the AD trial, but it's the same principle that patients with neuroinflammation will benefit from Expro.
-And it turns out that neuroinflammation makes patients resistant to traditional anti-depressive drugs.
+And it turns out that neuroinflammation makes patients resistant to traditional antidepressant drugs.
 So this is an ideal treatment group for us to treat.
-Now, I missed the first part of your second question.
-So ask it again,
+Now, I missed the first part of your second question, so ask it again, please.

 speaker